-Conjoined Twins Fast Factsa
+Conjoined Twins Fast Facts

 Born August 10, 2014, in California to Aida and Arturo Sandoval.
 They are joined at the lower chest and upper abdomen and share a liver, bladder, two kidneys and three legs.

-December 6-7, 2016 - Are successfully seperated after 17 hours of surgery at Lucile Packard Children's Hospital Stanford in California.
+December 6-7, 2016 - Are successfully separated after 17 hours of surgery at Lucile Packard Children's Hospital Stanford in California.

 Acen and Apio Akello